kyphan38/web/assets/docs/master/soft skills/1-ces.md

 - Professionalism should be applied in every interaction, including emails, team chats, meetings, documentation, client communication
 - Best practices include
-  - Applying the 7 Cs of communication: Clear, Courteous, Concise, Concrete, Correct, Complete, Considerate
+  - Applying the 7 Cs of communication: clear, Courteous, Concise, Concrete, Correct, Complete, Considerate
   - Being timely and responsive
   - Maintaining a constructive and forward-looking tone
   - Ensuring consistency in behavior and follow-through